hasherezade/pe-bear/README.md

 git clone --recursive https://github.com/hasherezade/pe-bear.git
 ```

+### Building on Windows

+Use [CMake](http://www.cmake.org) to generate a Visual Studio project.
+Open in Visual Studio and build.

 ### Building on Linux and MacOS

 To build it on Linux or MacOS you can use the given scripts: